Dual Credit Eligibility and Testing

 A detailed explanation of the OSRHE policy on dual credit is available in the OSRHE Policy and Procedures Manual - Section 3.10.
 College admission does not guarantee eligibility for course placement.
 However, students must be admitted to TCC before accessing the Dual Credit Online Enrollment Portal.

 Required Scores For Admission

-To be admitted to the college, high school students from both accredited and unaccredited high schools will submit transcripts and /or national test scores sheets that meet or exceed the minimum score on at least one of the following eligible tests or an unweighted high school GPA.
+To be admitted to the college, high school students from both accredited and unaccredited high schools will submit transcripts and /or national test scores sheets that meet or exceed the minimum score on any one of the following eligible tests or an unweighted high school GPA.

 |National ACT||19 composite|

 1 The National ACT or SAT can be repeated without consequence.
 One on-campus ACT per year (from November 1 to October 31) is valid for concurrently enrolled high school students’ admission and course placement.